deltachat/deltachat-pages/en/help.md

 If you see your IP Address as a security or privacy risk, we recommend to use a VPN, in combination with system lockdown mode.
-Hunting down options in all system apps will leave gaps, eg. tapping a link, exposing the IP Address as well, is the _by far_ larger risk here.
+Hunting down options in all system apps will leave gaps, eg. tapping a link exposes IP Addresses to unknown parties and is the by far larger risk here.

 ### Does Delta Chat support "Sealed Sender"? {#sealedsender}